HaxeFoundation/haxe-evolution/proposals/0000-anon-native.md

 Anonymous structures and their `typedef`d variants are the most straightforward way to interoperate with native objects on most dynamic targets, like JavaScript, Lua, Python, etc.

-However it has one serious flaw: if the object contains a field name that is a reserved Haxe keyword, it cannot be described and accessed without use of reflection.
+However it has one serious flaw: if an object contains a field name that is a reserved Haxe keyword (e.g. `enum`) or an invalid Haxe identifier (e.g. `min-width`), it cannot be described and accessed without use of reflection.
 This makes code less descriptive, unnecessarily ugly and potentionally less type-safe.

 ## Detailed design